IBM/cpdctl/README_command_reference.md

 `--kernel` (<a href="#cli-notebook-kernel-example-schema-notebook">`NotebookKernel`</a>)
 :   A notebook kernel.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--kernel=@path/to/file.json`.

 `--originates-from` (<a href="#cli-notebook-origin-example-schema-notebook">`NotebookOrigin`</a>)
 :   The notebook origin.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--originates-from=@path/to/file.json`.

 `--project` (string)
 :   The id of the project in which to create the notebook.

 `--runtime` (<a href="#cli-notebook-runtime-example-schema-notebook">`NotebookRuntime`</a>)
 :   A notebook runtime.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--runtime=@path/to/file.json`.

 `--space` (string)
 :   The id of the space in which to create the notebook.